deephaven/barrage/docs/index.md

 for efficient standards that enables a lot of the innovation we see in data science.

-The way we see data at Deephaven doesn't quite fit into the model that Arrow Flight proposes; our tables change over time.
+We want to share the way we see data at Deephaven.
 We believe that live use cases are better served, both in latency and in throughput, by an iterative update model rather than a periodic refresh.
 See [motivation](motivation.md) for more information.

-Barrage introduces a new ArrowMessage header type, the `BarrageRecordBatch`.
-This header contains all of the information needed to apply the update model.
+Barrage introduces flatbuffer metadata types that are sent to/from a Barrage server via FlightData's metadata.
+The `BarrageMessageWrapper` is the expected outer type, but is intended to be a cheap model that is sensitive to custom user needs.
+The `BarrageUpdateMetadata` is the inner-type that contains the information needed to apply the update model.
 See [concepts](./concepts.md) for more information on the update model.

 <a className="button button--success" href="https://github.com/deephaven/barrage"><FontAwesomeIcon icon={vsGithubInverted} /> Barrage Github Repo</a>